lifting-bits/patchestry/scripts/ghidra/README.md

 # Decompilation Framework

-The directory includes a decompilation script that runs Ghidra in headless mode to extract pcode for specific functions from binary files.
+The directory contains a script that runs Ghidra in headless mode to decompile binary files, identifying and listing all functions while extracting their corresponding pcode.

 We support two decompilation modes: